 The Draft Guidelines for Credit Fees (2010) have not been finalised and have been superseded by case-law since that date.
-In particular, the High Court judgment in CC v Sportzone/MTF (available below) contains the most recent judicial guidance on credit fees issues.
-A summary of this guidance can be found below.
+In particular, the Court of Appeal judgment in CC v Sportzone/MTF (available below) contains the most recent judicial guidance on credit fees issues.
+A summary of the Court's findings can be found in the media release.

 Draft Guidelines for Credit Fees